Trump refused to condemn white supremacists and militia members in presidential debate marked by disputes over race

 Trump’s comments playing down right-wing violence and urging the Proud Boys to stand by followed a long pattern of declining to forcefully criticize extremist views within his base.
 The president claimed there were “very fine people” on both sides of a deadly white supremacist rally in Charlottesville in 2017 and was hesitant to disavow the endorsement of white supremacist David Duke during the 2016 campaign.
 More recently, as protests exploded across the nation, he has emphasized, as he did Tuesday, his claims against leftist protesters while refusing to criticize their counterparts on the right.

 Trump’s latest rhetorical embrace of right-wing fringe groups came just days after large numbers of Proud Boys activists massed in Portland, Ore., where ongoing racial justice protests have repeatedly descended into violence.
-Some in the group took to social media to welcome Trump’s comments as a call to arms.

 The exchange came almost an hour into the debate, with moderator Chris Wallace of Fox News asking Trump to directly address his supporters and urge calm.

-“Are you willing to condemn white supremacists, and militia groups and to say that they need to stand down and not add to the violence in a number of these cities?”
+“Are you willing to condemn white supremacists and militia groups and to say that they need to stand down and not add to the violence in a number of these cities?”
 Wallace said.

 After initially saying “sure,” Trump said, “I’m prepared to do that, but I would say almost everything I see is from the left wing, not from the right wing.”

 Pressed by Biden to directly rein in his supporters, Trump said, “What do you want to call them?
-Give me a name . . .who would you like me to condemn?”
+Give me a name . . . who would you like me to condemn?”

 When Biden said “Proud Boys,” Trump responded by telling the group to “stand back and stand by,” terminology that was seized by both the president’s detractors and members of the group.

-“This is not a right-wing problem; this is a left-wing problem,” Trump said.
+“This is not a right-wing problem; this is a left-wing problem,” Trump said, directly contradicting intelligence community officials who have said violence from across the political spectrum has posed a threat to the country.

+Earlier this month, FBI Director Christopher A. Wray told Congress that racially motivated extremism makes up the largest share of the FBI’s domestic terrorism cases and that white supremacist ideology appears to drive the bulk of those racially motivated extremism cases.

-The rhetoric was quickly embraced by members of Proud Boys, the so-called Western chauvinist group that espouses pro-Trump, police-friendly rhetoric.
+Still, Trump’s rhetoric was quickly embraced by members of Proud Boys, the supposed Western chauvinist group that espouses pro-Trump, police-friendly views.
 Though the group has tried to cast itself as largely peaceful, its members have a reputation for sparking fights with the far left that devolve into mayhem.
 The Proud Boys say they believe in ending welfare, closing the borders and adhering to traditional gender roles.
 According to the Southern Poverty Law Center, the group maintains affiliations with extremists and is known for misogynistic and anti-Muslim rhetoric.

 On Parler, the platform and social network where numerous extremist groups have moved following crackdowns on Facebook, the chairman of the Proud Boys, Enrique Tarrio, responded to Trump’s remarks by posting, “That’s my president!”
 Numerous effusive posts followed.
 “Standing by sir,” he wrote.
 Another message soon followed: “So Proud of my guys right now.”

-Members of the group used Trump’s “stand back and stand by” comments to create a fresh logo on social media.
+Members of the group used Trump’s “stand back and stand by” comments to create a fresh logo and messaging campaign on social media.
+A few minutes after the debate, the Proud Boys’ main account on Parler had tweeted a video of Trump’s statement.
+“YES SIR, PROUD BOYS STANDING BY,” it said.

 In an interview, Tarrio said he supported Trump’s commentary, a sign that the group’s attempts to achieve legitimacy and recognition got a boost during the first presidential debate.